Resources

 Primary care improvement community

-The primary care improvement community has over 10,000 members and growing.
-It is a virtual community for all who work in and around general practice and primary care across England, and are involved in facilitating innovation, improvement and transformation.
+The primary care improvement community has over 17,000 members and growing.
+It is a community for all who work in and around general practice and primary care across England, and are involved in facilitating innovation, improvement and transformation.
 This spreads good ideas more quickly, helping to accelerate local change and support change leaders in sustaining progress and their own resilience.

 Digital primary care community